smecaly/template/README.md

-# template
+# Config Checker

-Config Checker Infrastructure Deployment:
+Infrastructure Deployment:
 Template can be used to create the infrastructure for this solution.
 It will deploy lambda, lambda Iam Role and  event rule.

 Once the infra is deployed,